Skip to content

 The Stob — common questions

-The Stob is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 617m of ascent and takes most walkers 4-6 hours.
-Terrain: Soft path through pasture and bracken, then trackless wet grass on the upper flanks.
+The Stob carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 617m of ascent and a 4-6 hour day on the standard route.
+Underfoot: Soft path through pasture and bracken, then trackless wet grass on the upper flanks.

 Where do I park for The Stob?